Ride the Two Curves is a tool that can provide us with useful insights to successfully navigate disruptions

 5th Step: Residual assets

 At the bottom of the first curve, we plot the residual assets.
 These are the current assets that will retain value and will still be relevant in the new paradigm.

-– Hybrid working models: regardless of the remote working revolution caused by the Covid-19 pandemic, the most likely outcome will be a hybrid model where many employees will work some days from the office and other days from home, a café, co-working space, or a smaller satellite office.
+– Hybrid working models: regardless of the remote working revolution caused by the covid pandemic, the most likely outcome will be a hybrid model where many employees will work some days from the office and other days from home, a café, a co-working space, or a smaller satellite office.
 Offices will be dedicated to social interaction and creativity, so they should be designed for it.
 They will probably be more fun places than today.

 – Employee Experience: employee engagement will still be important, but it is giving place to employee experience as a more relevant concept.
 The workplace strategy and design, the leadership style, compensation and benefits practices, the content of the work, autonomy, and psychologically (and physically, of course) safe environments are factors affecting the employee experience.

-– Work as meaning: work will remain as an important source of meaning and purpose for a while, probably for decades, but there will be some upheavals in the job market as more and more jobs get automated, new jobs are created, and not everybody is able to master this transition.
+– Work as meaning: work will remain an important source of meaning and purpose for a while, probably for decades, but there will be some upheavals in the job market as more and more jobs get automated, new jobs are created, and not everybody is able to master this transition.

 – Profits will still be king: purposeful companies will be more successful, but profits will still be important.
 They will be critical, but they won’t be the only thing that matters.